 – That rich experience requires cloud spatial data and even biometric data (e.g., eye tracking).

-– So data collection is unavoidable: The name of the game will be transparency for what and why
+– So data collection is unavoidable: The name of the game will be transparency for

 – As for cultural challenges, users aren't really asking for metaverse experiences en masse.